michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 Before you begin check to make sure that you have the [most recent version of Windows 10](https://support.microsoft.com/en-us/help/4028685/windows-10-get-the-update).

+This section will help you to enable the WSL feature in Windows, and then to install and setup the Ubuntu App from the Microsoft store.

 ## Install Instructions:

 **Please read through these step once before starting!**